My AI policy

 Website

-In some cases I’ve used AI to help me figure something out (for instance, when I needed to work out how to make the button on the homepage launch a booking popup instead of linking to a normal page).
+From time to time I’ll use AI to help me figure something out (for instance, when I needed to work out how to make the button on the homepage launch a booking popup instead of linking to a normal page).
 If I run adverts online (such as through Google Ads), most of the optimisation process seems to use AI too.

 Communications